coxmediagroup/uidev-assignment-extended/README.md

 Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choice.

-If you choose to use AngularJS, we have provided a  controller that is defined in /js/uidev-assignment-data.js.

-You will render the story images and headlines via the ng-repeat Angular directive or the data-binding library of your choice.

-####Bootstrap framework

-Your webpage will support the following breakpoints.
-Make sure your page displays content correctly (as indicated in the mockups) at these breakpoints.

-- 1284px wide (requires global variable change, see Less section below)
-- 1024px wide (requires global variable change, see Less section below)
-- 768px wide
-- 480px wide

-####Less or Sass preprocessor

-You will be modifying some global variables and recompiling the bootstrap CSS files.

-- Add your global variable changes to the file uidev-assignment-extended/less/variables-newstalk.less
-- The following global variable changes need to be made:
-	- change the gutter width to 20px
-	- change the large screen width (screen-lg) to 1284px
-	- change the large screen container width (container-large-desktop) to 1264px
-	- change the medium screen width (screen-md) to 1024px
-	- change the medium screen container width (container-desktop) to 1004px

 ####Design attributes

-- Implement the browser tab icon located in the img folder.
 - Create all visual elements of the web page based on the mockups located in the comps folder.
 Use your best judgement to match the mockups provided.
 - Place all CSS in the external stylesheet unidev-assignment/css/styles.css.

 ####Fonts

-Use the Google font Oswald for the web page headers.
-Use the default Bootstrap framework font for the web page body text, however change the default font size for the body to 16px.
-This will require changing a global variable and recompiling your bootstrap CSS file.
+Use a Google font for the web page headers.
+Use the default Bootstrap framework font for the web page body text.

 ####Evaluation of assignment